Kellswork/agirl.codes/posts/How-to-Build-Forms-with-multiple-input-fields-using-React-Hooks.md

 ---
-title: 'How to Build Forms with multiple input fields using React Hooks'
+title: 'How to Build Forms with Multiple Input Fields using React Hooks'
 date: 22-11-2020
 fullDate: Sunday, 22 November 2020
 tags: React